21 February 2019 by Andy Austen

 The historic provincial capital is the starting point for most Nova Scotia tours.
-Head for the waterfront to get a feel for the city.
-The Canadian Museum of Immigration at Pier 21 tells the story of the million immigrants who were processed there between 1928 and 1971, as well as a broader sweep of over 400 years of European settlers’ journeys.
-Explore the British fortress at Halifax Citadel, a National Historic Site overlooking the deep natural harbour it was built to defend, and take a boat ride to look back onto the city.
+And, you should head straight for the bustling waterfront to get a feel for the city and an overview of its fascinating past.
+The Canadian Museum of Immigration at Pier 21 tells the story of the millions who were processed there between 1928 and 1971, as well as a broader sweep of over 400 years of European settlers’ journeys.
+Be sure to also take a boat ride out to the British fortress at Halifax Citadel – a national historic site overlooking the deep natural harbour it was built to defend city.
 Then, take a stroll through the tranquil Victorian-era Public Gardens before sampling the lively bars and eateries.

 Following the lighthouse route down the coast, you’ll reach the UNESCO World Heritage Site of Lunenburg, where British colonial settlement buildings dating back to the 1750s trace the town’s evolution through fishing and shipbuilding.
 Other attractions include the Fisheries Museum of the Atlantic, and summer sailings on the replica schooner Bluenose II.

-A seaport since the Viking era, Yarmouth prospered greatly in the 19th century shipbuilding boom, aided by the plentiful availability of local lumber and skilled labourers.
-The sprawling former residences of merchants, ship owners and sea captains testify to the wealth accrued through trade with the Caribbean, South America, Europe and the Far East.
+A seaport since the Viking era, Yarmouth prospered greatly in the 19th-century shipbuilding boom, aided by the plentiful availability of local lumber and skilled labourers.
+Forming the westernmost extreme of Nova Scotia, the sprawling former residences of merchants and ship owners testify to the wealth accrued through trade with the Caribbean, South America, Europe and the Far East.
 Fine churches and sturdy Victorian warehouses also went up at this time and offer further glimpses into the past.

-The Bay of Fundy is known for the world’s highest tides, and the power of the sea can be best felt on a tidal bore rafting trip, riding the crest of the white-tipped rapids as they reverse the flow of the rivers that feed the bay.
-At low tide, the waters retreat by up to 3 miles, exposing vast tracts of the ocean floor.
-At Joggins Fossil Cliffs, a UNESCO World Heritage Site, tidal erosion constantly reveals new evidence of life among ancestors of the dinosaurs dating back 300 million years.
-Some of the best whale watching tours can be enjoyed at Digby Neck and Brier Island from June to October.
-As well as the main attraction, you’re likely to encounter dolphins, seals, leatherback turtles and marine birds, including gannets, bald eagles and puffins.
+The Bay of Fundy, marking the border between Nova Scotia and Brunswick, is known for the world’s highest tides.
+And, the power of the sea can be best felt on a tidal bore rafting trip, riding the crest of the white-tipped rapids as they reverse the flow of the rivers that feed the bay.
+At low tide, the waters retreat by up to three miles, exposing vast tracts of the ocean floor.
+At Joggins Fossil Cliffs, a UNESCO World Heritage Site, tidal erosion regularly reveals new evidence of life among ancestors of the dinosaurs, dating back 300 million years.
+For the wildlife of the present, some of the best whale watching tours can be enjoyed at Digby Neck and Brier Island from June to October.
+As well as the main attraction, you’re likely to encounter dolphins, seals, leatherback turtles and a variety of marine birds.

 French Acadia’s administrative and military centre, established as Port Royal in 1605, was the first permanent European settlement in Canada.
-Today this quaint seaside town is a melting pot of Mi’kmaq, French and British (notably Scottish) heritage.
-At Fort Anne, Canada’s oldest National Historic Site, you can view the 17th century Royal Charter that gave rise to Nova Scotia’s name and flag.
-There’s a vibrant waterfront shopping, arts and culture scene and lots of outdoor activities in the surrounding valley, which is also home to several up-and-coming vineyards.
+Today this quaint seaside town on the Bay of Fundy is a melting pot of Mi’kmaq, French and British (notably Scottish) heritage.
+At Fort Anne, Canada’s oldest national historic site, you can view the 17th-century Royal Charter that gave rise to Nova Scotia’s name and flag.
+There’s also a vibrant shopping, arts and culture scene, alongside lots of outdoor activities in the surrounding valley where you'll find several up-and-coming vineyards.

-The Cabot Trail is one of the finest coastal drives in North America.
-It winds for 185 miles, darting through old-growth forests, glacier-scarred rock, isolated fishing villages, the rugged Cape Breton Highlands and alongside the fast-flowing Margaree River.
-Cape Breton Island is another good spot for whale watching, and tours operate daily through summer and autumn from many points along the Cabot Trail.
+We've saved perhaps the best until last: the Cabot Trail is one of the finest coastal drives in North America.
+It winds for 185 miles, darting through old-growth forests, among glacier-scarred rock and over the rugged highlands of Cape Breton Island that caps Nova Scotia's northeastern reach.
+Then, after you wind alongside the fast-flowing Margaree River, you'll arrive at one of the many isolated fishing villages, ideal for setting off on a whale-watching cruise.
+Tours operate daily through summer and autumn from many points along the Cabot Trail.